Provisions and contingent liabilities

 Initial recognition and measurement

-All financial assets are initially recognised when the Company becomes a party to the contractual provisions of the instrument.
+All financial assets are initially recognized when the Company becomes a party to the contractual provisions of the instrument.
 All financial assets are initially measured at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset.

-Subsequent measurement
+Subsequent measurement Classification

 For the purpose of subsequent measurement, the Company classifies financial assets in following categories:

-• Financial assets at amortised cost
+Financial assets at amortized cost

 Financial assets at amortized cost are subsequently measured at amortized cost using the effective interest method.
 The amortized cost is reduced by impairment losses, if any.
 Interest income and impairment are recognized in the Statement of Profit and Loss.

-cumulative gain or loss previously recognized in OCI is reclassified to the Statement of Profit and Loss.
+These assets are subsequently measured at fair value through other comprehensive income (OCI).
+Changes in fair values are recognized in OCI and on derecognition, cumulative gain or loss previously recognized in OCI is reclassified to the Statement of Profit and Loss.
 Interest income calculated using EIR and impairment loss, if any, are recognized in the Statement of Profit and Loss.

-• Financial assets at fair value through profit or loss (FVTPL)
+Financial assets at fair value through profit or loss (FVTPL)

 These assets are subsequently measured at fair value.
 Net gains and losses, including any interest income, are recognized in the Statement of Profit and Loss.